Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ## Problem Statement

 Based on [The Deloitte Consumer Review](https://www2.deloitte.com/content/dam/Deloitte/ch/Documents/consumer-business/ch-en-consumer-business-made-to-order-consumer-review.pdf), consumers are demanding more personalised experience, however trial remains low.
-In beauty and fashion industry, over 40% of adults aged 16-39 are interested in personalised offer, while trial is only 10% and 14% respectively.
-Among those who are interested, around 80% are willing to pay premium price (10% or more).
+In beauty and fashion industry, over 40% of adults aged 16-39 are interested in personalised offer, while trial is only 10%-14%.
+Among those who are interested, ~80% are willing to pay at least 10% higher price.

-By being able to classify face shapes will enable brands to offer more personalised solutions to better satisfy their consumers, while increasing margin from premium positioning.
+By being able to classify face shapes will enable brands to offer more personalised solutions to increase customer satisfaction, while increasing margin from premium positioning.
 Example of use cases are:
 - Personalised content (i.e. make-up tips, hairstyles)
 - Personalised recommendations for make-up, glasses/sunglasses, and fashion accessories (i.e. earrings, necklaces, hat, etc)
 - Customised beauty products (i.e. facial skincare masks, make-up pallette)